 How to hostel

-Times have changed a little bit, eh?
-We’ve made a lot of changes at our hostels to ensure our guests and staff are safe and comfortable.
+As life starts to look and feel a little more normal, we're continuing to go above and beyond to ensure your stay with us is safe and comfortable.
 Hostelling may look and feel a little bit different than it used to, so here’s what you can expect when you stay with us for now.
-Please note, some hostels will be operating on a reduced schedule this spring.

-- You’ll find clear signage and floor instructions around safe physical distancing measures.
-We ask that any individuals not travelling together maintain a two-metre distance from others, including staff, wherever possible, no matter where you are in the hostel.
+- We ask that any individuals not travelling together maintain a safe distance from others, including staff, wherever possible, no matter where you are in the hostel.

 - Face masks are required in indoor public spaces.
 We encourage guests to bring their own reusable mask, however we also have disposable masks available at front desk.